Using radar to study glaciers

 The sun has finally broken through and dispelled most of the clouds; the thermometer, however, remains stubbornly at minus 12 degrees Celsius, and the icy wind blows unabated. Štefko has dismantled one of the beam antennas and is now carrying it carefully back to the storeroom next to the control room.
 “The rule is that we dismantle the radar antennas 40 minutes before sunset,” he says.
 Undoing the delicate retaining screws requires him to remove his gloves, so there’s no escaping cold fingers.

 Štefko and Mas i Sanz will stay up here for another ten days to take further measurements before the spring campaign comes to an end in mid-March.
-The next campaign is scheduled to start in the summer. Štefko has developed a new system that he hopes to work on further, which involves one of the two radars moving slowly along a rail from right to left.
+The next campaign is scheduled to start in the summer. Štefko has developed a new configuration of the system, which involves one of the two radars moving slowly along a rail from right to left.
 This simulates the relative motion of the two TanDEM-X satellites.
 As they move along their orbits, the varying distance between them has a major influence on the radar signals received.
-The researchers hope their rail-based radar will reveal how significant this effect is.
+The researchers aim to usetheir rail-based radar to reveal how significant this effect is.

 During the March measurement campaign, they assembled and tested the system on several occasions.
 But the snow and cold posed some unexpected challenges.
 “The equipment we’re using isn’t designed for such harsh conditions.
 We had to carry out some technical modifications to get it working up here,” says Štefko.
 “We’re steadily improving the technology, and our next task is to process and analyse the data to find out which direction our next measurements should take.”
 The ETH researchers are determined to unravel the secrets of the cryosphere that have so far eluded the radar’s view – and they will continue to scale these icy peaks until they do so.